W4RH4WK/cpp-init/opinions.md

 Some guides on modern C++ recommend the use of exceptions for (exceptional) error handling.
 Exceptions have always been a problematic topic for me — to the point where I'd rather avoid them all together.
-The primary problem for me is that a function's signature does not communicate whether and which exceptions can be thrown by the function.
+The primary problem is that a function's signature does not communicate whether and which exceptions can be thrown by the function.
 I'd effectively have to employ catch-all cases to reliably handle errors.
-Furthermore, the compiler won't issue warnings in case I forget to handle a failure case appropriately — an exception will just be passed up the call stack commonly leading to a crash.
+Furthermore, the compiler won't issue warnings in case I forget to handle a failure case appropriately — an uncaught exception will just be passed up the call stack commonly leading to a crash.

 Since exceptions are designed for *exceptional* circumstances, we need a different mechanism for *regular* error handling anyway.
+At this point, I prefer to communicate all errors through the same mechanism, be it a *regular* error or an *exceptional* error.

-And for this, I use the function's return value, typically with a dedicated error type that is also marked `[[nodiscard]]`.
+My preferred variant here is to use a function's return value.
+Preferably with a custom error type marked `[[nodiscard]]`.
-Whether the error type is a result type like `std::expected` or just an error enum depends on the project — I haven't settled on what's more ergonomic to use yet.
-(In the case of an error enum, outputs are realized using output-parameters.)
+Output parameter(s) are used for the *regular* function output.

+So far, I've not been convinced by *result types* like `std::expected` or `absl::StatusOr`.
+Their API doesn't feel ergonomic enough, at the moment, to justify adoption, where any half-decent C programmer understands error codes and output parameters.

-The most complicated mechanism here is dealing with object construction failure.
+The one issue with error code + output parameter is how to handle object construction failure.
-Either make objects always constructible and check validity afterwards (similar to how `std::ifstream` behaves).
-Or construct the object through a static member function — consider returning a `std::unique_ptr` for objects that are not moveable.
+All of the typical solutions come with some drawback; use the one that fits the situation the best:

+- Static factory function that returns the error code and initializes a *null-able* type (e.g. `std::optional`, `std::unique_ptr`) on success via output parameter.

+- Static factory function that returns an object as *null-able* type.
+  Error code is provided via (optional) output parameter.

+- Static factory function that returns a result type (e.g. `std::expected`).

+- Object is default-constructable, but has an `initialize` member function function which returns an error code.

+- Object is always constructed successfully, but can be in an *invalid* state (e.g. `std::ifstream`).

+I'd like to point out that, even with the use of exceptions, an object may remain alive, but in an invalid state.
+Ideally, an object's implementation should detect being in an invalid state and continue to behave in a well-defined manner.

 ## Compile Times ain't the Issue